REAPERali00/JobApplication_Manager/README.md

    - Place your resumes in the `Resume/resume_types/` folder.
    - Replace the default cover letter with your own.

+   > [!WARNING]
+   > Make sure your cover letter is placed in Resume/ directory, and named `Coverletter.docx`

 7. **Run the application:**

    ```bash